moredip/blog.thepete.net/source/_posts/2017-04-17-advice-for-the-founding-engineer-part-one.markdown

 ---
 layout: post
 title: "Advice for the Founding Engineer, part 1"
-date: 2017-04-17 05:11
+date: 2017-04-23 05:11
 description: "We introduce the first of three maxims to guide the decisions of a founding engineer: You'll Never Know Less Than You Know Right Now."
 comments: true
 meta_image: https://upload.wikimedia.org/wikipedia/commons/f/fb/Muir_and_Roosevelt_restored.jpg
 categories:
 ---

 The founding engineer at a new startup carries a heavy weight upon their shoulders.
 Technical decisions made at this early stage resonate for a long time.
 Beginnings are such delicate times, as they say.
 Compounding this is an underlying tension inherent to every young enterprise - we must get an initial product out of the door ASAP but still support what comes *after* the MVP.
-Navigating this treacherous terrain is best achieved by consistent application of some guiding principles.
+Grounding your choices against a small set of guiding principles will help keep them sensible and coherent.

 Witnessing these early decisions - and how they eventually play out! - has led me to 3 core maxims which I believe will serve the founding engineer well.
 In this series of posts I'll introduce each maxim along with some more concrete guidance that emerges from these maxims.